k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

-## Using a Secret Manager Service
+## Using a Secrets Management Service

-In order to use a Secrets Manager:
+In order to use a Secrets Management provider:

 1. Set the configuration in the config.ini file with the selected Secrets Manager access and permissions details.
 2. Provision and mark the required interface connection details as those that shall be taken from the Secrets Manager, as part of the project's implementation settings.